Innovative Systems Biology and Systems Engineering at Vanderbilt

 Taking advantage of Vanderbilt's existing strengths in science, medicine, engineering, and education, VIIBRE has instituted a broad program in BioMicroElectroMechanical systems ( BioMEMS ) and advanced analytical and optical instrumentation and software to address pressing questions in systems biology.
 VIIBRE's activities are carried out in on- and off-campus collaborations in research areas such as cellular biosensors, bioprocess controllers, mathematical models for wound healing and cancer, infectious disease detection, biomedical imaging, and cellular/tissue engineering.
 One of VIIBRE's long-term challenges is to design and build hybrid silicon/biological systems (microfluidic cell habitats) that propose and generate models and conduct experiments on themselves to identify the principles (represented by mathematical equations) that describe cellular metabolic and signaling dynamics.

-As of January 2013, VIIBRE has helped bring to Vanderbilt over $69 million of new external funding.
+To date, VIIBRE has helped bring to Vanderbilt over $70 million of new external funding.
 VIIBRE is now primarily funded by external grants and contracts.